MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-csharp.md

 ---
-title: 'Create an Azure Data Explorer cluster & DB using C#'
+title: 'Create an Azure Data Explorer cluster and database using C#'
-description: Learn how to create an Azure Data Explorer cluster and database by using the C# ms.reviewer: lugoldbe ms.topic: how-to ms.date: 06/03/2019
+description: Learn how to create an Azure Data Explorer cluster and database by using the C# ms.reviewer: lugoldbe ms.topic: how-to ms.date: 09/06/2022
 ---

 # Create an Azure Data Explorer cluster and database by using C#